Multidimensional Stable Driven McKean-Vlasov SDEs with Distributional Interaction Kernel: Critical Thresholds and Related Models: Estimates on the Fokker-Planck equation

-From this approach, we will be faced with features which somehow often appear in non-linear analysis, i.e. the results will be valid either in \textit{small time} or for sufficiently small initial data, in the considered setting of Besov spaces.
+As previously mentioned, we provide in Appendix \ref{EXT_TO_LONG_TIME} an extension of the analysis below to the long time setting for \textit{sufficiently small} initial data, in the considered setting of Besov spaces. }

 \textbf{About constants.} Introduce the parameter set